 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-For any "disease" or condition, you could start by considering interactions among environmental and social factors: Poor diet, resulting from food choices, "causes" nutritional deficiency or obesity in a population
+For any "disease" or condition, you could start by considering interactions among environmental and social factors: Poor diet, resulting from individual food choices, "causes" nutritional deficiency or obesity in a population

 Is it "caused" by historical distribution of land use, including (in developing countries) during colonial times?